 What Is A Solar PPA?

 A solar PPA, or power purchase agreement, is another method of benefitting from an array for your home without a down payment.
 With a solar PPA, the panels are installed on your house at no cost to you.
-The installation company covers the installation fees, as well as any maintenance going forward.
+The installation company covers installation fees, as well as any maintenance going forward.

 If a home’s energy use is not met by the solar panels, a homeowner may need to purchase any remaining power needs from their normal utility company.